Quantum Ising Heat Engines: A mean field study

 The system returns to its original (initial) state after the completion of a cycle.
 Hence, the thermodynamic state of the system denoted by A and that denoted by E are same in all respect.
 A schematic diagram of the cycle is shown in Fig.~\ref{schematic}.

 The change in the internal energy would provide the heat absorbed by the system and heat released by the system.
 Here, the heat will be absorbed by the system in the first stroke (A$\to$B).
 The heat absorbed $E_{absorbed} = U(B)-U(A)$, where $U(A)$ and $U(B)$ represents the internal energy at state-A and that of state-B respectively.
 The heat is released in the third stroke (C$\to$D) by the system.
-The heat absorbed and released by the magnetic system are the working strokes by magnetization and demagnetization respectively.
 The heat released is $E_{released} = |U(D)-U(C)|$ (to keep it positive).
 So, the efficiency is $\eta= (E_{absorbed}-E_{released})/ E_{absorbed}$.
-We assume, during the the isothermal strokes (A$\to$B) and C$\to$D), no work is done on the system by the heat source or sink, and during the 'adiabatic' strokes (B$\to$C and D$\to$E/A) no heat is being liberated or absorbed.

 In the numerical study and thermodynamic estimates, we have discarded many transient cycles (typically about 49 such cycles) and then calculated the thermodynamic quantities in a stable cycle (typically on 50th cycle).
 Each cycle consists of four strokes and each stroke consists of $10000×dt$ elapsed time of the differential equation.
 The maximum value of the relaxation time $\tau$ used here is 0.2 (much less than $10000×dt = 100$ here) to maintain the quasi static limit of the thermodynamic working speed of the engines.